kubernetes/enhancements/keps/sig-node/5394-psi-node-conditions/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
-For Phase 1:
-Use `kubectl get --raw "/api/v1/nodes/{$nodeName}/proxy/stats/summary"` to call Summary API.
-If the PSIStats field is seen in the API response, the feature is available to be used by workloads.

-For Phase 2:
 TBD

 ###### How can someone using this feature know that it is working for their instance?